djacobow/maynuo_load/README.md

 Using the library is hopefully straightforward.

-First, instantuate a library object:
+First, instantiate a library object:

 ```python3
 import maynuo